 The Designated Professionals chair the Child Safeguarding Practice Review subgroups of the Staffordshire Safeguarding Children Board and Stoke-on-Trent Executive Children's Partnership, and act as Vice Chair of the CDOP (Child Death Overview Panel) for Staffordshire and Stoke-on-Trent.
 Both Designated Nurses remain officers of the respective Local Safeguarding Children Boards (or equivalent).
-Learning from Child Safeguarding Practice Reviews and Rapid Reviews when there has been a serious childcare incident requiring notification to Ofsted and the National Panel is shared across the wider health system and robustly monitored and tested.
+Learning from reviews is shared across the wider health system and robustly monitored and tested.

 As part of its improvement plan, Stoke-on-Trent City Council has introduced a new model of working, which the Designated Nurses have supported as a health reference group.
-This group is now a member of the Children's Advice and Duty Service (CHADS) working group.
+This group are now members of the Children's Advice and Duty Service (CHADS) working group.